KlasJoensson/AWSItemTracker/AWSItemTracker/readme.md

 My version of this application differs in some small and some lager ways from the one in the tutorial.
 Some of the differences are:
  * Added a SQL-script for the database
+ * Sets different settings from the properties file instead of having them in the code